-• Mirror Options-Choose a comparison method and whether to mirror the entire file or only the bytes that differ in each file.

-If you are using a database application or are protecting a domain controller, do not use the compare file attributes only options unless you know for certain that you need it.
+- Mirror Options-Choose a comparison method and whether to mirror the entire file or only the bytes that differ in each file. - If you are using a database application or are protecting a domain controller, do not use the compare file attributes only options unless you know for certain that you need it.
 With database applications and because domain controllers store their data in a database, it is critical that all files, not just some of the files, are mirrored.
-In this case, you should compare both the attributes and the data.

-- Do not compare files.
-Send the entire file.-Carbonite Move will not perform any comparisons between the files on the source and target.
-All files will be mirrored to the target, sending the entire file. - Compare file attributes.
-Send the entire file.-Carbonite Move will compare file attributes and will mirror those files that have different attributes, sending the entire file. - Compare file attributes.
-Send the attributes and bytes that differ.-Carbonite Move will compare file attributes and will mirror only the attributes and bytes that are different. - Compare file attributes and data.
-Send the attributes and bytes that differ.- Carbonite Move will compare file attributes and the file data and will mirror only the attributes and bytes that are different. - Verification Options-Choose if you want to periodically confirm that the source replica data on the target is identical to the actual data on the source.
+In this case, you should compare both the attributes and the data. - Do not compare files.
+Send the entire file.-Double-Take will not perform any comparisons between the files on the source and target.
+All files will be mirrored to the target, sending the entire file.
+This is equivalent to selecting the mirror all files option prior to Double-Take version 7.1. - Compare file attributes.
+Send the entire file.-Double-Take will compare file attributes and will mirror those files that have different attributes, sending the entire file.
+This is similar to selecting the mirror different files and the only if source is newer options prior to Double-Take version 7.1. - Compare file attributes.
+Send the attributes and bytes that differ.-Double-Take will compare file attributes and will mirror only the attributes and bytes that are different.
+This is equivalent to selecting the mirror different files, only if source is newer, and use block checksum options prior to Double-Take version 7.1. - Compare file attributes and data.
+Send the attributes and bytes that differ.- Double-Take will compare file attributes and the file data and will mirror only the attributes and bytes that are different.
+This is equivalent to selecting the mirror different files and use block checksum options prior to Double-Take version 7.1.
+If you are using a database application on your source, select this option. - Verification Options-Choose if you want to periodically confirm that the source replica data on the target is identical to the actual data on the source.
 Verification creates a log file detailing what was verified as well as which files are not synchronized.
 If the data is not the same, you can automatically initiate a remirror, if configured.
 The remirror ensures data integrity between the source and target.

 Because of the way the Windows Cache Manager handles memory, machines that are doing minimal or light processing may have file operations that remain in the cache until additional operations flush them out.
-This may make Carbonite Move files on the target appear as if they are not synchronized.
+This may make Double-Take files on the target appear as if they are not synchronized.
 When the Windows Cache Manager releases the operations in the cache on the source and target, the files will be updated on the target.